How to stop grinding your teeth

 - Wearing down your teeth

-When you are at your dentist appointment, ask your dentist to check for signs of teeth grinding since you could be grinding your teeth in your sleep without even realizing it.
-Most likely, your dentist will already have noticed signs, but it always helps to let them know if you suspect or know you’ve been grinding your teeth more recently.
+When you are at your dentist appointment, ask your dentist to check for the signs since you could be grinding your teeth in your sleep without even realizing it.
+Most likely, your dentist will already have noticed signs, but it always helps to let them know if you suspect or know you’ve been doing it more recently.